theonlyjohnny/vibe-jockey/README.md

 ## Project Vision

-Semantic DJ aims to revolutionize how we interact with music by:
+Vibe Jockey aims to revolutionize how we interact with music by:
 - Using semantic embeddings to understand the "vibe" of songs
 - Allowing users to modify their queue based on semantic directions
 - Providing a web interface that integrates with the Spotify Player SDK